svaroteauxSFDC/lmsMonitor/README.md

 To do make it more simply, I provide a shell script which use Salesforce CLI (SFDX) commands
 > deployer/deployMessageChannelMonitor.sh

-So, before executing it, please register your orgs a command such as:
+So, before executing it, please register your orgs with a command such as:
 > sfdx auth web login

 When executed, the `deployMessageChannelMonitor.sh` will ask you to provide the sfdx alias of the targeted org.